Fact-checked

 Physiotherapy treatment

-An integrated approach to treatment will help accelerate the healing of cracks, including, along with medication, physiotherapy.
-This can be hydrotherapy with mineral water (baths), irrigation, mud tampons and soaked in herbal decoctions, as well as vaginal magnetotherapy.
+A comprehensive approach to treatment, including physiotherapy along with medication, will help speed up the healing of cracks.
+This may include hydrotherapy with mineral water (baths), irrigation, mud tampons and tampons soaked in herbal decoctions, as well as vaginal magnetic therapy.

-Alternative recipes offer mostly herbal treatments.
-Decoctions for douching, baths are prepared from plants that have anti-inflammatory, antipruritic, antioxidant properties.
-These include: chamomile, calendula, string, nettle.
-Healing infusions taken orally will also help strengthen the immune system (ginseng, rose radiola, echinacea) and restore hormonal balance.
+Traditional recipes mainly offer herbal treatment.
+Decoctions for douching and baths are prepared from plants that have anti-inflammatory, antipruritic, and antioxidant properties.
+These include chamomile, calendula, string, and nettle.
+Medicinal infusions taken internally will also help strengthen the immune system (ginseng, pink radiola, echinacea) and restore hormonal balance.

-The upland uterus grass copes well with the last task.
-A decoction is prepared based on the proportions: a tablespoon of raw materials per half liter of water.
+The herb orthilia secunda copes well with the latter task.
+Prepare a decoction based on the proportions: a tablespoon of raw material per half a liter of water.
 Drink a third of a glass 3 times a day.

 Homeopathy

-Homeopathy offers many varieties of suppositories for the treatment of female diseases, in the production of which various vegetable oils, extracts, minerals in dilutions are used:
+Homeopathy offers many varieties of suppositories for the treatment of women's diseases, in the production of which various vegetable oils, extracts, and minerals in dilutions are used:

-• female (anti-inflammatory) - with propolis, calendula, cocoa butter.
-The suppository is placed twice a day in the morning and evening.
-The drug can cause allergies, which is a signal to stop using them;
+• women's (anti-inflammatory) - with propolis, calendula, cocoa butter.
+The suppository is placed twice a day, morning and evening.
+The drug can cause an allergy, which is a signal to stop using them;

-• gemovita - a combined antimicrobial, antifungal, healing wounds and cracks drug.
-It is introduced at night after a hygiene procedure;
+• Hemovita is a combined antimicrobial, antifungal, wound and crack healing drug.
+It is administered at night after a hygiene procedure;

 • Thai metronidazole - suppositories, used for fungal, infectious vaginitis.
-Contraindicated in pregnant women, with allergies to components;
+Contraindicated for pregnant women, with allergies to the components;

-• anti-k - in the composition of tea tree oil, sea buckthorn, fir, cocoa; essences of St. John's wort, arborvitae, wormwood, yarrow, etc. An effective remedy for inflammation, cracks.
+• anti-k – contains tea tree oil, sea buckthorn, fir, cocoa; essences of St. John's wort, thuja, wormwood, yarrow, etc. An effective remedy against inflammations and cracks.
 Improves tissue metabolism, accelerates cell regeneration, relieves itching and other unpleasant sensations.

 Prevention

-Preventive measures to prevent the formation of vaginal cracks include sufficient hygiene, a healthy lifestyle, good nutrition and sexual life with one partner, timely treatment of inflammation, infections.
+Preventive measures to prevent the formation of vaginal cracks include adequate hygiene, a healthy lifestyle, good nutrition and sexual activity with one partner, timely treatment of inflammation and infections.

 Forecast

-Cracks tend to heal (sometimes this is a rather long period), but ignoring the problem can lead to scarring, complicating sexual intercourse and causing further injury to the vagina.
+Cracks tend to heal (sometimes this can take quite a long time), but ignoring the problem can lead to the formation of scars, which complicate sexual intercourse and cause further trauma to the vagina.